microsoft/MCW-Securing-Azure-IoT-solutions/Whiteboard design session/WDS trainer guide - Securing the IoT end-to-end.md

     - Similar to an IoT Hub resource, you can utilize Azure Access Control (IAM) and a similar Shared Access Policies setup to achieve your desired permissions configuration.
     - You can also enable Diagnostic settings to log management plane changes.

-*Device Security*

-Describe how you will secure the following:

-1. How will you secure the IoT Edge Devices?

-    Azure IoT Edge is inherently secure on its own through the Azure IoT Edge security manager daemon.
-However, any actor with access to the device as root or administrator can make changes to the device.
-For this reason, you should ensure that the device utilizes the Azure IoT Security Agent to monitor for security events or configuration changes that could affect the security integrity of the IoT Edge device.

-2. How will you secure the IoT Devices?

-    - Similar to an IoT Edge device, these devices should have the Azure IoT Security agent installed.
-Devices should also utilize hardware based secure silicon features (such as TPM, eSE, Arm TrustZone and Intel SGX) to ensure that the device is not accessed physically and modified in any way.
-    - All devices should have unique certificates to identify them to the IoT Edge devices and the IoT Hub.

 *Ensuring auditing and compliance*